naiborhujosua/naiborhujosua.github.io/consulting.md

 ---
 layout: page
 title: 60 minute Call
-subtitle: An opportunity to consult regarding your specific needs
+subtitle: Personalized consulting to help with exactly what you need
 ---